SC-Networks/evalanche-soap-api-connector/docs/pooldataminer.md

 ): ResourceInformation
 ```

-Moves an pooldataminer to a folder
+Move a pooldataminer to a folder

 ```
 move(int <pooldataminer-id>, int <folder-id>): ResourceInformation
 ```

-Copy an pooldataminer to a folder
+Copy a pooldataminer to a folder

 ```
 copy(int <pooldataminer-id>, int <folder-id>): ResourceInformation
 ```

-Delete an pooldataminer
+Delete a pooldataminer

 ```
 delete(int <pooldataminer-id>): bool
 ```

-Retrieve all pooldataminer of a mandator
+Retrieve all pooldataminers of a mandator

 ```
 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all pooldataminer of a folder
+Retrieve all pooldataminer in a folder

 ```
 getByFolderId(int <folder-id>): ResourceInformation[]
 ```

-Retrieve an pooldataminer by id
+Retrieve a pooldataminer by id

 ```